chbeu/chbeu.github.io/content/events/genaiart2024/index.md

 <hr>

-Main organizer is Christine Bauer, Department of Artificial Intelligence and Human Interfaces, Paris Lodron University Salzburg
+Main organizer is Christine Bauer, Department of Artificial Intelligence and Human Interfaces, University of Salzburg

 Organized by focus area [(Inter)Mediation.
-Music---Mediation---Context / Inter-University Organization Wissenschaft & Kunst, Paris Lodron University Salzburg/Mozarteum University Salzburg](https://w-k.sbg.ac.at/en/intermediation-musik-vermittlung-kontext/) in cooperation with the Department Artificial Intelligence and Human Interfaces of Paris Lodron University Salzburg in the lecture series Musik & Mathematik.
+Music---Mediation---Context / Inter-University Organization Wissenschaft & Kunst, University of Salzburg/Mozarteum University Salzburg](https://w-k.sbg.ac.at/en/intermediation-musik-vermittlung-kontext/) in cooperation with the Department Artificial Intelligence and Human Interfaces of the University of Salzburg in the lecture series Musik & Mathematik.